Loop3D/ImplicitBenchmark/Moureze/_README.md

  undersampled in the north).
 Some of the points bear orientation vectors representing the normal to the surface.
  * `Sections_[EW,NS].csv` are sections lines.
 The field `PART_ID` is a unique section identifier in each file.
+Please DO NOT use these values for 3D applications even for parameter estimation to highlight extrapolation errors.

 All Data Files contain a Cutoff column, than contains a random number which may be used to decimate the data set.
 For example, taking 20% of the data means